 Immediately upon treatment, your tattoo will be about 30% darker than it will appear after it heals within 8 weeks (more or less).
 If you notice variations in consistency during the 8 week healing phase, be patient.
 It takes time for the pigment to settle into the dermis as the skin is healing.
 Avoid smoking, taking aspirin and consuming alcohol for at least 48 hours post treatment (basically, avoid anything that thins the blood, unless you're on a doctor regulated medication of course).
 Remember, the process of implanting pigment is invasive, therefore, tiny injuries were created during the procedure which may account for tenderness the first few days.
 Whilst the area is healing, it will begin to itch (after a few days) and will crust and begin to flake-off; this is normal.
 PLEASE RESIST the urge to “pick” at the skin; this WILL ABSOLUTELY AFFECT THE END RESULT and your tattoo will NOT heal properly.
 The skin must naturally slough off and shed on its own.
 Cool dry compresses can be placed on the treated area on day 1-3 to reduce inflammation.
 It is important to note that when the client leaves my office, the skin is open, therefore avoid touching the area, especially when out in public, to prevent infection and encourage healthy healing.
 I provide my clients with three pages of detailed post-care instructions and I am always available to answer questions.

-After 8 weeks post procedure, the pigment that you see in the mirror is the fully healed end result, in terms of color and depth of placement.
-As mentioned earlier, the initial application will lighten as the upper layers of the epidermis exfoliate and the skin cells turn over.
-An 8-week "touch up session" is essential to properly execute the design.
-It is at this time that the client may choose to darken the color, add more hair-strokes or lengthen the tails a bit.
-To achieve great results, the client must understand that permanent makeup is a process.
+After 6 weeks post procedure, the pigment that you see in the mirror is the fully healed end result, in terms of color and depth of placement.
+The initial application will lighten as the upper layers of the epidermis exfoliate and the skin cells turn over.
+A 6-week touch up session is optional.
+It is at this time that the client may choose to deepen the color.

 IT'S CALLED "PERMANENT MAKE-UP" SO WILL IT LAST FOREVER?
 The answer is "MAYBE YES, MAYBE NO", I cannot guarantee how the pigment will respond in your skin, over time.
 However expect the pigment to most-likely gradually fade over time.
 Every individual is unique, therefore, I cannot guarantee how "crisp and fresh" the pigment will last.
 Most of my "powdered/shaded" client's eyebrows (not "hair-stroke micro-blade") will typically last about 4-5 years before a touch-up.
 Exposure to the sun's UV rays causes permanent makeup pigment to break down, therefore, it is important to apply a daily SPF to the brows, to preserve the longevity of the pigment.
 IMPORTANT FACT TO BE AWARE OF: My "Hair Stroke Brow" technique, although coveted, will NOT have the same longevity as my "Powder/Shaded Brow", they will fade much faster.
 For this I have a specific touch-up plan in place for affordable and easy maintenance (see the "Services" menu for details).
 There are many many factors which determine how long a tatooed eyebrow will last in the dermis.
 Other factors that affect the longevity are the pigments used, the technique and skill of the technician, the client's skin, as well as their life style (see below).